 Hence, this helps in establishing clear expectations of the organization from each employee and providing them with the right focus areas.

-Sharing both good and bad news with employees gives them a sense of belonging and empowerment and enhances their engagement.
+Sharing good and bad news with employees gives them a sense of belonging and empowerment and enhances engagement.

 Organizations should re-engage disengaged employees and enhance overall employee engagement, productivity, and retention.

 Sagar Chaudhuri is the Co-Founder and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank in leadership roles.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn